Sustainability

 3. The results of the survey are analyzed together with external consultants, identifying issues and proposing improvement measures to improve the effectiveness of the Board of Directors.
 The analysis results, improvement measures, and other matters are reported to the Board of Directors and discussed.

 4. After discussion by the Board of Directors, measures are implemented to improve the effectiveness of the Board of Directors.
-The effects of these efforts are confirmed by the directors and corporate auditors during the following fiscal year's effectiveness evaluation survey.
+The effects of these efforts are confirmed by the Directors and Corporate Auditors during the following fiscal year's effectiveness evaluation survey.

 Board of Directors' Effectiveness Evaluation Results and Response Policy